 3. ACCELERATED DEPRECIATION

-As the current law stands, both new and used assets with a life of 20 years or less, will qualify for 100 percent bonus depreciation for the calendar years 2021 and 2022.
-For the calendar years 2023 – 2026, bonus depreciation starts at 80 percent and continues to reduce by 20 percent each year after.
-By 2027 bonus depreciation will expire.
+As the current law stands, both new and used assets with a life of 20 years or less, will qualify for 80 percent bonus depreciation for the calendar year 2023.
+For the calendar years 2024 – 2026, bonus depreciation starts will reduce by 20 percent each year until there is no longer bonus depreciation.
 Transportation company owners may also elect to expense these purchases under Internal Revenue Code Section 179 (179).
-For 2022, owners may expense up to $1.08 million of new or used business assets.
-This limit is phased out once more than $2.7 million worth of assets are placed in service during the year.
+For 2023, owners may expense up to $1.16 million of new or used business assets.
+This limit is phased out once more than $2.8 million worth of assets are placed in service during the year.
 Code Section 179 expenses cannot exceed the taxable income of the business.
 Bonus depreciation does not have this stipulation.

 Under current tax law, a benefit of taking advantage of 179 versus bonus depreciation is the state of Minnesota conforms to the federal treatment.
 Whereas, if bonus depreciation is used, part of the expense is disallowed for Minnesota purposes.